Udith-Gayan/Decentralized-Hotel-Booking-System/README.md

   ```

 - async #acceptHotelRegistrationOffer(regObj) <br>
   This method is a private method and is called in hotel registration process.
-Once the web application receives a NFTSellOffer ID , this methods accepts the offer to buy the registration NFT.
+Once the web application receives a NFTSellOffer ID, this method accepts the offer to buy the registration NFT.
 After the successful buying, the contract is notified about this.
   ```javascript
   async #acceptHotelRegistrationOffer(regObj) {
     const messageType = "hotelRegistration";